Indonesia–Timor-Leste relations: Economy

-Indonesia is Timor-Leste's largest and most important import partner, with the former exporting USD 187 million (32%-33.3% of imports) worth of goods in 2017 while the latter only exported USD 6 million in the opposite direction.
+Indonesia is Timor-Leste's largest and most important import partner, with the former exporting US$187 million (32%-33.3% of imports) worth of goods in 2017 while the latter only exported US$6 million in the opposite direction.
 In 2018, Timor-Leste imported goods worth US$159,380,000 from Indonesia (2016: US$158,594,000), including vehicles, fuel, food, cigarettes and construction materials.
 Conversely, Timor-Leste exported goods worth US$3,152,000 to Indonesia (3rd in destination, 2016: US$453,000).
 Of this, US$2,020,561 worth was 2,744,080 kg of coffee.
 Indonesia is thus the 4th importer of East Timorese coffee.
 In addition, there are re-exports from Timor-Leste to Indonesia worth 5,243,000 US dollars (3rd place).

 From Presidente Nicolau Lobato Airport in Dili, there are connections to Kupang, Denpasar, and Jakarta.
 From the heartland of Timor-Leste, there is a border crossing at Mota'ain, near the north coast, and at Motamasin, on the south coast towards Indonesian West Timor.
 There is no regular bus service.
 From the East Timorese exclave of Oe-Cusse Ambeno, border crossings at Napan/Bobometo, Sacato/Wini and Passabe lead to West Timor.
 However, only Bobometo and Sacato are legal crossings.

 Traditionally, there was a lively trade between Timor-Leste's Tutuala and Indonesia's Leti Islands, including batik sarongs.
 Since Timor-Leste's independence in 2002, trade across national borders has declined.